Deterring "Nuisance" Pinnipeds

 Additional Authority for Government Officials

-The MMPA and ESA provide authority to city, county, state, and federal government officials or their employees to deter “nuisance” marine mammals to prevent damage to public property or to protect the public from potential threats by a nuisance animal.
+The MMPA provides authority to city, county, state, and federal government officials or their employees to deter “nuisance” marine mammals to prevent damage to public property or to protect the public from potential threats by a nuisance animal.

 Serious Injury or Mortality – The MMPA authorizes deterrence using non-lethal methods only.
 Deterrence cannot result in the death or serious injury of marine mammals.
 NOAA Fisheries has defined "serious injury" in regulations to include an injury that is more likely than not to lead to the death of the affected marine mammal.